 Round Lake State Park is situated in 142 acres of forest surrounding a 58-acre lake at an elevation of 2,122 feet.
 The lake is the product of glacial activity dating back to the Pleistocene Epoch.

 Welcome to the birthplace of Sacajawea, Lemhi County, Idaho.
-Here you will find our archives filled with interpretations and stories of the journeys of Lewis and Clark, specifically, we are devoted to historically correct information concerning Sacajawea and the valley she was born in, Lemhi County, Idaho.
+Here you will find archives filled with interpretations and stories of the journeys of Lewis and Clark, specifically, they are devoted to historically correct information concerning Sacajawea and the valley she was born in, Lemhi County, Idaho.
+There are two buildings side by side: 204 Main is the River of History Exhibit and Research Center and 210 Main is the primary Lemhi County Museum.

 Herrett Center for Arts and ScienceTwin Falls